trivago/gollum/docs/src/gen/formatter/regexp.rst

 RegExp
 ======

-This formatter parses a message using regular expressions and returns the result.
+This formatter parses a message using a regular expression, performs string (template) replacement and returns the result.